stefanvstein/stonehorse.candy/README.md

 trampoline(isEven(200000));
 ```

-A recursive function returns a Supplier of a Continuation.
 The Continuation either contains a final value or another function returning a Continuation.
-The trampoline will call the repeatedly returned continuation function as long as they returned.
-When none is returned the eventual final value is returned.
+The trampoline will call the repeatedly returned continuation function as long as they are returned.
+When done is returned the eventual final value is returned.
 The functions done and recur produce the appropriate Continuations, with final value or continuation.

 Three other functions lazy, seq, and stop are used similarly to produce lazy recursion through a the Iterator interface.
+The lazy function returns a lazy Iterator that generate value using the trampoline, while value of seq is returned.Stop will terminate the iterator, while recur will continue recursion without delivering a value to the iterator.

 Using these, the lazy iterators in Iterables.java becomes pretty easy to implement.
 The map function can be implemented as:

 ```java
 public static <A, V> Iterable<V> map(final Function<? super A, V> f,